Professional Staff Recruitment

-With eight Residential Learning Communities and two upperclassmen communities, the department of Residence Life employs eight Resident Directors and one Area Coordinator.
+With nine Residential Learning Communities (RLC) and two upperclassmen communities, the department of Residence Life employs nine Resident Directors (RD) and one Area Coordinator (AC).
 The Resident Director and Area Coordinator team are collectively called the Professional Staff.

 At SCU, Professional Staff in each community work collaboratively as part of a Leadership Team.
 The Leadership Team of each RLC or upperclass community consists of a Faculty Director(s), a Spirituality Facilitator(s), a Senior Staff member(s), and a Professional Staff Member.
 In some cases, the Leadership Team may also include a Jesuit in Residence.
-Under the coordination of the Resident Director, the Leadership Team facilitates the implementation of a RLC or upperclass program that reflects the Jesuit mission of the University, namely the development of the whole person, and promotes a supportive and inclusive environment that encourages the academic, social, and spiritual growth of each student.
-In addition, the Resident Director serves in a collaborative role with Residence Life staff in overall program and departmental development.
+Under the coordination of the professional staff member, the Leadership Team facilitates the implementation of a RLC or upperclass program that reflects the Jesuit mission of the University, namely the development of the whole person, and promotes a supportive and inclusive environment that encourages the academic, social, and spiritual growth of each student.
+In addition, the professional staff member serves in a collaborative role with Residence Life staff in overall program and departmental development.

 The position is a full-time, 12-month, three-year, fixed-term position and requires flexibility of work hours, including work performed on weekends and evenings.

 Resident Director Position Description

 Due to the live-in nature and high visibility of the position, it is essential that Resident Directors model the values of a Jesuit, Catholic university and demonstrate the Department of Residence Life's commitment to the mission of Santa Clara University.

 ESSENTIAL DUTIES AND RESPONSIBILITIES